Below are articles related to health care costs posted in order of original posting from most recent to earliest:

-Eliminating the entire 30% of health care costs that are estimated to be fraud, waste, and abuse is probably not possible but much of it can be cut out.
-Combination quality of care and efficiency incentive programs such as the Accountable Care Organizations ("ACOs") created by health care reform could reduce costs by 5% for those providers in ACOs.
+Eliminating the entire 30% of health care costs that are estimated to be fraud, waste, and abuse is probably not possible, but much of it can be cut out.
+Combination quality of care and efficiency incentive programs such as the Accountable Care Organizations (“ACOs”) created by health care reform could reduce costs by 5% for those providers in ACOs.
 Much-talked-about malpractice reform could cut an additional 1% from health care costs.
 Comparative treatment research such as that contained in health care reform and standardized treatment protocol could eliminate more waste and 5% of health care costs by redirecting services to more efficient venues.
 For example, a patient could be directed to extensive physical therapy instead of higher cost and lower quality of care surgery.
 Also, treatment could include education on better diet and exercise habits instead of prescribing drugs for Type 2 Diabetes or instead of bariatric surgery.
 Staff model HMOs are more efficient than fee-for-service payors and would show significant efficiencies but must be accompanied by strong quality of care programs.
-The issue of too few primary care physicians and too many specialists needs to be addressed as it causes overutilization of specialist services and also causes excess services due to a lack of coordination of care for the individual's treatment plan.
+The issue of too few primary care physicians and too many specialists needs to be addressed as it causes overutilization of specialist services and also causes excess services due to a lack of coordination of care for the individual’s treatment plan.

 We may never be able to completely eliminate the 20% of our health care costs that are due to the increasing portion of our population that is overweight and obese.
-We may not even be able to decrease this percent for a few years but we need to at least stop the increase soon.
+We may not even be able to decrease this percent for a few years, but we need to at least stop the increase soon.
 The obesity problem will also be difficult to overcome due to the underlying behavioral modifications necessary and the delicacy of the topic.
-People in the US tend not to eat the correct foods or do not get enough exercise, resulting in a much higher obesity rate than other countries.
+People in the US tend not to eat the correct foods or do not get enough exercise, resulting in a much higher obesity rate than in other countries.
 Studies have shown that physicians are uncomfortable broaching the subject with their patients for fear of angering them and losing the patient and corresponding income to the physician down the street.
 People want to take the easy way out, including taking medicine, having surgery, or just dealing with the consequences of being overweight.
 Since there are currently no real incentives to correct this situation, this problem will increase with time.
 One solution could be a form of benefit plan that gives increased benefits to those who are not overweight or who are overweight but in a weight loss or nutrition program.
 I will leave it to more intelligent people to determine the best weight levels to use and what exceptions to allow.

 The current fee-for-service payment structure in our health care system may not be the optimal system as it encourages providers to increase utilization of services in order to increase revenues.
 Much research is being done to determine other payment models that do a better job at combining quality of care and efficiency.
 Having said that, our fee-for-service payment method will probably be here for some years to come, at least in some form.
-In addition to possible incentives for providers to increase utilization to increase revenue, the current fee-for-service payment rate negotiations between physician groups, hospitals, or other vendors and insurance companies, HMOs or health insurance funds are sometimes problematic.
-A physician group, hospital, or other vendor may have a "monopoly" on services in a given area causing the insurer, HMO, or health insurance fund to have no leverage in contract negotiation, resulting in excessive payment rates.
-There are also situations where cuts to Medicare and Medicaid would cause physicians, hospitals, and vendors to seek more higher payment rates from the commercial insurers and HMOs.
+In addition to possible incentives for providers to increase utilization to increase revenue, the current fee-for-service payment rate negotiations between physician groups, hospitals, or other vendors and insurance companies, HMOs, or health insurance funds are sometimes problematic.
+A physician group, hospital, or another vendor may have a “monopoly” on services in a given area, causing the insurer, HMO, or health insurance fund to have no leverage in contract negotiation, resulting in excessive payment rates.
+There are also situations where cuts to Medicare and Medicaid would cause physicians, hospitals, and vendors to seek higher payment rates from the commercial insurers and HMOs.
 A possible solution to these problems is to cap the payments to physicians, hospitals, and other vendors at the Medicare payment rate for all lines of business.
 There would be a transition period so that fees would not actually decrease from one year to the next due to the cap.

 Other good suggestions that I have heard include health coaching, wellness programs, population management and behavior modification, enhanced use of non-physicians, and use of telemedicine.